a novel by Greg Laden

 Years ago, Sungudogo drew the interest of the world famous primatologist Dieter Phillips, who was funded by a secret society of “scholars and gentlemen” to launch an expedition to determine the veracity of this mysterious primate.
 Dieter never returned from that expedition, and as the years passed, the whole story drifted into obscurity.

-But the secret society was always watching, always waiting, for clues pertaining to the fate of this expedition.
-Eventually, evidence came to light that renewed the secret society’s interest in Sungudogo and prompted them to further investigate the outcome of Phillip’s ill fated trek into the Rain Forest.
+But the watchers were always watching, always waiting, for clues of the fate of this expedition.
+When new evidence came to light, the investigation was renewed into the outcome of Phillip’s ill fated trek into the Rain Forest.
 Who better to follow Dieter Phillip’s tracks than his former student, aided by an explorer and mercenary familiar with the area, assisted by two willing Congolese park guards?

-They were to learn things that went beyond their wildest imaginations, and they would discover secrets about expedition, about the rift valley, about themselves, about humanity, that they would never be able to share.
+They were to learn things that went beyond their wildest imaginations, and they would discover secrets about Phillip’s expedition, about the rift valley, about themselves, about humanity, that they would never be able to share but that would change their lives forever.

 Where to get Sungudogo